ericmeyer1/datafun-06-projects/README.md

 Domain: Human Resources

-The goal of this project is to complete two exploratroy data analysis projects using Python skills:
+The goal of this project is to complete two exploratory data analysis projects using Python skills:

 1. Diamonds Data Analysis
     - Importing csv with pandas